thifranc/shinken-webui-wiki-up/User-manual-Dashboard.md

-The page layout is made of a three-columns grid taht receives some widgets.
+The page layout is made of a three-columns grid that displays some widgets.
 Widgets may be chosen by the logged in user.
 The chosen widgets and their configuration is part of the user's preferences and will be stored if a storage module is configured.

  <img src="https://raw.githubusercontent.com/wiki/shinken-monitoring/mod-webui/02.jpg" width="768">